Skip to main content

 note

-It is required to remember the config ID as it is required to run the Auth Proxy for Radius/LDAP.
+It is required to remember the config ID as it is required to run the Auth Proxy for LDAP.

 4. In the Supported Login Methods section, select the appropriate authentication methods: